YifanZhang05/SIMPL/README.md

 More description about SIMPL, SIMPL-F, A-PRIMPL, and PRIMPL (for ex, syntax) coming soon...

 **How to use:**
 Run web-server.rkt will create a webpage.
-Enter the SIMPL code in the text box and click "submit" to run the code Currently, the webpage only support SIMPL (not SIMPL-F, PRIMPL, or A-PRIMPL)
+Enter the code in the text box and select the execution option (e.g. run SIMPL, compile SIMPL to A-PRIMPL, etc.).
+Then click "submit" to run/compile/assemble the code